julian9529/p8105_hw1_jp3999/Homework1-Udated-Version.md

     ## x dplyr::filter() masks stats::filter()
     ## x dplyr::lag()    masks stats::lag()

+## Problem 1

+Create a data frame with the specific elements

 ## R Markdown

 This is an R Markdown document.
 Markdown is a simple formatting syntax